John-Dunn/developer-program-2018/Project Outline WIP.md

 - Expiration dates on trades
 - Open-ended orders (make me an offer! this may be better suited to be done off-chain)
 - Maybe UX improvements are possible?
 Currently 6 transactions are required to complete a trade, 3 by each participant (maker approves, maker creates order, taker approves, taker fills order, maker and taker withdraw).
 Maybe this can be reduced.

+TODO:
+- clear up code so far
+- go to ERC20!

+Quality of life:
+    - after cancelling go to withdraw always (sometimes not)
+    - withdrawal completed should be reset when new lookup
+    - State space becomes cumbersome, use redux